Women's Freedom League: Leadership and organisation

+The executive committee included women from around the country, such as Amy Sanderson, a Scottish suffragette and Marie Lawson, a British suffragist.
+Marie Lawson, as well as WFL members, Alice Schofield-Coates and Muriel Pierotti talked to the historian, Brian Harrison, about the League in interviews undertaken as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

+Communications and publications

+Initially, the league published their communications and notices in Women's Franchise.
+These appeared alongside news from the National Union of Women's Suffrage Societies and the Men's League for Women's Suffrage from October 1907 until October 1909, when the League established its own newspaper, The Vote.

-After the creation of the Women's Freedom League in 1907, it grew rapidly throughout Great Britain.
-The executive committee included Amy Sanderson, Scottish suffragette.
-The league consisted of sixty branches and had nearly four thousand members.
-The league established its own newspaper called The Vote.
-Members of the League who were writers led to the production of the newspaper.
+Members of the League who were writers led the production of the newspaper.
+Louisa Thomson-Price supplied the first cartoon in 1909.
 The Vote became the primary means of communication with the public, informing readers of campaigns, protests, and events.
 The newspaper helped to spread ideas concerning the First World War, allowing for the Women's Freedom League to advocate against the war.
 Members of the League refused to become involved in campaigning efforts led by the British Army.
-Members were upset when their women’s suffrage campaign came to a halt while the war was in progress.
+Members were upset when the women's suffrage campaign came to a halt while the war was in progress.

 Protests and events

+Parliament and chains

-The League's main objective was to criticise, oppose and reform the government.
-The League held protests that advocated pacifism during the First World War.
-Not only did the League oppose the war, but they also used peaceful forms of protest only such as refusing to complete census forms and not paying taxes.
-For example, in 1908 and 1909 the members chained themselves to various objects in Parliament in order to protest against the Government.
-On 28 October 1908, three members of the Women's Freedom League, Muriel Matters, Violet Tillard, and Helen Fox, released a banner at the House of Commons.
-The women also chained themselves to the grille above a window.
+In 1908 and 1909, members of the League chained themselves to various objects in the House of Commons in protest.

+On 28 October 1908, three members of the Women's Freedom League, Muriel Matters, Violet Tillard, and Helen Fox, participated in the infamous Grille Incident at the Palace of Westminster where the women released a banner at the House of Commons, and chained themselves to the grille above a window.
 Law enforcement had to remove the grille while they were still attached until they could file off the locks that held them connected to the window.
 This protest became known as the Grille Incident.

+The WFL introduced "Holloway" brooches in later 1908.
+Janet McCallum's brooch is dated 28 October 1908 and Muriel Matters and Emily Duval were awarded theirs in December 1908.
+The WSPU borrowed the idea in April 1909.

+Balloon Raid

+In 1909, Muriel Matters and the WFL organised the Balloon Raid, which was a non-violent protest event that took place over the skies of London on Tuesday, 16 February 1909, during King Edward VII's royal procession from Buckingham Palaceto the Palace of Westminster for the official State Opening of Parliament.